Evie-Skinner18/happy_hacktoberfest_19/README.md

 ### This is my first Hacktoberfest, how do I get started?  :rocket:

-- Have a look for issues labelled as 'good first issue', 'hacktoberfest', 'up-for-grabs', or 'first-timers-only'.
+-:heart_eyes: Have a look for issues labelled as 'good first issue', 'hacktoberfest', 'up-for-grabs', or 'first-timers-only'.
-- Read the instructions in contributing.md
+- :neutral_face:Read the instructions in contributing.md
-- Have fun creating something new!
+- :smiley:Have fun creating something new!

 You can view the progress of the website so far here: https://evie-skinner18.github.io/happy_hacktoberfest_19/

 Happy coding!
+ Hurray
 :heart_eyes: